1901 Dime Value Checker: Errors List, “O”, “S” & No Mint Mark Worth

 9. How much does the 1901-O FS-501 variety command over a regular 1901-O?

-The premium depends heavily on grade.
-In lower circulated grades the difference may be modest, but in Mint State, where both the underlying horizontal O and the corrected vertical O remain sharply defined, the variety can command multiples of the standard issue.
-Third-party certification with the FS-501 designation specifically noted on the label is essential for realizing full premium — an unattributed example will often sell as a regular coin.
+It depends on grade.
+In lower circulated grades, the premium can be modest.
+In Mint State, where both the horizontal and vertical O remain sharply defined, the variety can sell for multiples of the standard coin.
+You need third-party certification with the FS-501 designation on the label to get the full premium — without it, the coin often sells as a regular 1901-O.

 10. Should I submit my 1901 dime to PCGS or NGC before selling?

-For coins in AU or better condition, or for any example with a suspected variety or error, professional grading almost always pays for itself.
-The certification fee is typically recovered many times over through increased buyer confidence, broader market access, and the elimination of attribution disputes at auction.
-For heavily circulated common-date examples worth under $50, the economics may not justify submission — but anything approaching Fine or above on a branch mint issue warrants serious consideration.
+For anything AU or better, or any suspected variety or error — yes.
+The certification fee usually pays for itself many times over through better buyer confidence and broader market access.
+For heavily circulated common-date examples worth under $50, it may not be worth the cost.
+But anything approaching Fine or above on a branch mint issue deserves serious consideration.